Fiji–Indonesia relations

-Fiji and Indonesia established relations in 1974, at that time Indonesian mission for Fiji was accredited through Indonesian embassy in Wellington, New Zealand.
-On August 22, 2002 Indonesia opened their embassy in Suva, Fiji.
-Fiji reciprocated by opening their embassy in Jakarta on April 6, 2011 which is also accredited to East Timor.
+Fiji and Indonesia established relations on 17 June 1974.
+At that time, the Indonesian mission to Fiji was accredited through the Indonesian embassy in Wellington, New Zealand.
+On 22 August 2002, Indonesia opened their embassy in Suva.
+Fiji reciprocated by opening their embassy in Jakarta on 6 April 2011 which is also accredited to East Timor and Singapore.

 Economic relations

-Although the trade volume is relatively small with a value of US$36 million in 2007, Indonesia sees Fiji as potential gate to enter South Pacific market.
-According to Indonesian Center for Statistics, the trade balance was heavily in favour to Indonesia that enjoyed trade surplusses for years.
-Indonesian export to Fiji sees increasing trends that reached total US$18.63 million in 2006, US$18.74 million in 2007, and US$23.23 million in 2008.
+Although the trade volume is relatively small with a value of US$36 million in 2007, Indonesia sees Fiji as a potential gate to enter the South Pacific market.
+According to the Indonesian Center for Statistics, the trade balance was heavily in favor to Indonesia that enjoyed trade surpluses for years.
+Indonesian exports to Fiji sees increasing trends that reached a total of US$18.63 million in 2006, US$18.74 million in 2007, and US$23.23 million in 2008.

 Fijians mainly rely on foreign imports for their daily needs since those are not being produced locally.
 Fiji mainly traded with Australia and New Zealand, and Indonesia saw this as an opportunity to enter the local market.
 Indonesian exports to Fiji are mainly daily products such as paper, fiber, textiles, electrical equipments, home appliances and electronics, furniture, gift and craft, fashion products, convenience foods, coffee, shampoo, soap, detergent, plastics, chemicals, automotive and parts, and also agricultural equipments.

-Cooperation, education and assistance
+Cooperation, education, culture, and assistance

-Initially the relations between two countries were dominated by trade sector.
-The two countries, however, have agreed to expand the relations to other sectors, which includes tourism, business and education sectors.
+Initially, the trade sector dominated the relations between the two countries.
+The two countries, however, have agreed to expand their relations in other sectors, including tourism, business and education.
 Fiji has sent dozens of their students to study in several Indonesian universities.
-On January 8, 2014, the Indonesia government donated FJ$1 million (US$528,899) for the formation of the proposed Regional Police Academy at Nasova, Suva.
-The academy which will be based in Fiji will train police officers from the five Melanesian Spearhead Group (MSG) countries.
+On 8 January 2014, the Indonesian government donated FJ$1 million (US$528,899) for the formation of the proposed Regional Police Academy at Nasova, Suva.
+The academy which will be based in Fiji will train police officers from the four Melanesian Spearhead Group (MSG) countries.